 Working from home has taught us a lot about structure, boundaries and self-discipline.
-If you have been asked to work from home because of the pandemic, now that we are months in, hopefully, your routines are taking place, and you have made some progress in adjustment to very different work life.
+If you have been asked to work remotely because of the pandemic, now that we are months in, hopefully, your routines are taking place, and you have made some progress in adjustment to very different work life.
 Now that you have the groove on, it is time to make a little deeper dive into the best way to be productive.
+There are many ways to increase levels of productivity but here are a few that we find most beneficial.

 Many people like to time block their days, but it can also help to block your entire week. … One week is mostly dedicated to client work, and the next week is mainly dedicated to working on your own business (blog posts, marketing, finances, etc.).
 This can help you stay focused, so you do not have to switch from ‘client mode’ to ‘admin mode’ every day.